 Contact Shank Dentistry to Schedule an Appointment

 Dr. Kyle Shank, along with our hygiene team, looks forward to welcoming you to our dental office and helping you achieve excellent oral health.
-Give our Perry Township dental office a call today to schedule your periodontal consultation.
+Give our Perry Township, IN dental office a call today to schedule your periodontal consultation.